Under the new rental laws, renters have a new option to apply to have their bond released.

 - the VCAT application is withdrawn or dismissed.

 The RTBA will not repay the bond until any proceedings affecting the claim are finally determined, including any appeals.

 A rental provider can only make an individual claim to the RTBA if all the bond is going to the renter.
 If the rental provider wants to claim some of the bond but does not have the renter’s agreement, the rental provider must apply to VCAT for a bond repayment order.
-This also applies to bonds in rooming houses, caravan parks and residential parks.

 Change of early release notice period